LeanerCloud/AutoSpotting/README.md

 [Marketplace](https://aws.amazon.com/marketplace/pp/prodview-6uj4pruhgmun6).
 The only exception are security fixes, which will be patched in the Community Edition on a best effort basis.

+If you notice any issues in the Community Edition feel free to report them but they are not being worked on by LeanerCloud anymore.
+Chances are they are already solved in the Commercial Edition, so you may want to try that out.

 Bug fixes and new features contributed by the community are welcome and will remain available in the Community Edition indefinitely.